 Partnerships in Singapore fall under the regulations of the Partnership Act issued in 1994.
 The legislation define partnerships as the relation between two or more persons carrying out a business with the purpose of making profits.
 The association must be registered according to the provisions of the Singapore Companies Law or any other corresponding legislation.
-There are three types of partnerships in Singapore:
+Investors who want to open this type of company in Singapore, must know that there are three types of partnerships available in this jurisdiction:

-For more information on the Partnership Act you can ask our specialists in company formation in Singapore.
+For more information on the Partnership Act you can ask our specialists in company formation matters.
 You can also request our services if you want to open a company in Singapore.

 You can watch the video below for information on how to open a general partnership in Singapore: